david-alfarov/-HAMD-ME/README.md

 2. Release
 3. Screw

-These actions are performed with all the tools
+These actions are performed with all the tools.
+The tools used in the experiments are the following:

+1. Wrench
+2. Allen Key
+3. Ratchet
+4. Screwdriver

 In the side view, the skeleton of the person has been labeled, where it is possible to analyze the posture of the person when executing the actions.